OussamaleZ/OussamaleZ/README.md

 🎓 **B.Sc. & M.Sc. in Applied Mathematics and Computer Science** — *École Polytechnique*
 📅 *Sep.
 2022 – Aug.
 2026*
-One of France’s leading schools for sciences and engineering **Relevant coursework:** Algorithms for Data Analysis, Machine and Deep Learning, Probability & Statistics, Optimization Methods.
+One of France’s leading schools for sciences and engineering.
+**Relevant coursework:** Probability & Statistics, Algorithms for Data Analysis, Machine and Deep Learning, Optimization.

 ---